The Synthetic Online Conversations (SOC) Dataset

 </turn>

 Notice the timestamps: 22:51 on the 15th, then 03:05 the following morning.
-That came entirely from the experience scaffold and the model working through its topic slots.
-Also notice the state tracker: the turn countdown is visible decrementing across the excerpt, and <predefined_topics_exhausted/> lands exactly when it hits zero.
+That pacing emerged entirely from the experience scaffold and the model working through its topic slots — no annotation, no post-processing.
+The turn countdown is visible decrementing across the excerpt, and <predefined_topics_exhausted/> lands exactly when the counter hits zero.

 Known Limitations

 Scale is the immediate priority — a larger batch is running through the improved pipeline now.
 The more pressing problem is evaluation.
 Spot-checking by a single reviewer doesn’t scale, and surface impressions miss a lot: demographic balance, conversational naturalness, topic adherence.
-The next phase will focus on building more systematic tools — automated metrics, human evaluation frameworks, or both.
-If you have ideas or want to collaborate on this, reach out.
+We conjecture that a combination of automated metrics and targeted human evaluation frameworks could give us a much cleaner signal here, though designing those metrics in a way that tracks what actually matters — rather than what’s easy to measure — is itself an open problem.
+We’re actively thinking about what a principled evaluation suite for synthetic dialogue looks like, and we’d welcome collaboration on it.
+If you have ideas, reach out.

 bibtex